dotama/fs-php/Docs/authz-conditions.md

 		"fieldName" => "expectedValueOrPattern",
 		"otherField" => ["validValue1", "validValue2"]
 	],
-	// ... more conditions
+	// ... more operations
 ]);

 ```

-The Policy object provides a `withCondition()` function to define a set of conditions that must be matched for the policy to be fulfilled.
+The Policy object provides a `withCondition()` function to define a condition that must be evaluated to be true.
 The set is indexed by the operation names.
-To check a policy, each condition is checked.
+To check a policy, each operation is checked.

-Each condition points to a table of field names and their expected values.
+Each operation points to a table of field names and their expected values.
 The expected value can be either a single value or a list of values.
 The field name is looked up from the request context.
 Valid variables are listed below.
-If the variable is not available in the request, the policy is not fulfilled.
+If the variable is not available in the request, the condition is not met.

 Based on the operation, the comparison can vary slightly.
 For `StringEquals`, an exact match of the left side and right side is required.
 For `DateGreatherThan`, both sides must be a valid datestring in ISO8601 format.
 An invalid date will abort the check, even if both sides are equal.

+The right handside can also contain variables, but these must be noted like this: `${varname}`.
+If a used variable is not part of the context, the condition is not met.

 ## Available Variables